atharv-ind-work/CAN_reverse_parking_assistance_system/README.md

 ### 🤝 Let’s Connect

-If you’re working on embedded systems or interested in CAN-based applications, feel free to connect or discuss!
+If you’re working on embedded systems or interested in CAN-based applications, Feel free to raise issues or fork this project!

 ### ⭐ If you found this interesting, consider giving it a star!